 5.1.7 to the extent that our funds permit, to carry out or commission research into fundraising methods, practices, trends and other matters of interest to the public and to organisations raising funds for good causes and to disseminate the results of that research.

-6. Use of the Registration Badge
+6. Use of the Fundraising Badge

 6.1.1. to comply with our guidelines in relation to its display;